mchalupa/dg/README.md

 ### Requirements & Compilation

-LLVM DependenceGraph needs LLVM 3.4 or higher (tested on 3.4, 3.7, 3.8, and 3.9).
+LLVM DependenceGraph needs LLVM 3.4 or higher (tested on 3.4, 3.5, 3.7, 3.8, and 3.9).
-We recently started supporting higher versions than 3.4 so if you have problems with the compilation, please let us know (file an issue).
-Also, the project has been restructuralized, so if you already have it cloned and after update it fails building, try cleaning the build directory and configure & make it again.
+Clone the repository to your machine:

 ```
 git clone https://github.com/mchalupa/dg